Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-The data in Figure \ref{fig : Evap_All}b shows two interesting effects.
-First, the total halo evaporation flow rate does not seem to significantly depend on RH.
-This independence suggests that the decrease of the evaporation rate by unit area, $q_\mathrm{evap}$, when RH increases, is balanced by the increase in halo area, resulting in a constant product $\mathcal{A}_\mathrm{halo} \times q_\mathrm{evap}^\mathrm{(halo)}$.
+In terms of total evaporation flow rates ($\idx{Q}{evap}$), the data in Figure \ref{fig : Evap_All}b shows that the steady-state halo evaporation rate $\idxy{Q}{evap}{halo}$ does not significantly depend on RH.
+This interesting independence suggests that when RH increases, the decrease of the evaporation rate by unit area, $q_\mathrm{evap}$, is balanced by the increase in halo area, resulting in a constant product $\mathcal{A}_\mathrm{halo} \times q_\mathrm{evap}^\mathrm{(halo)}$.
+While we have a good understanding of the physics describing the reduction in $q_\mathrm{evap}$ -- boundary layer diffusion and Kelvin effect (Equations \ref{eq : BoundaryLayerFlux}--\ref{eq : DeltaH_Halo}) -- predicting changes in steady-state halo dimensions is more challenging.
+Indeed, calculating $\idx{L}{max} \sim \sqrt{w \tau}$ requires knowledge of $w(\rh)$, for which we do not have predictive theory at the moment, but only empirical fit formula (see \emph{Halo expansion dynamics} above and \emph{Lateral vapor transport} below).
+It is thus not obvious whether the constant value of $\idxy{Q}{evap}{halo}$ in Figure \ref{fig : Evap_All}b has fundamental reasons or is a mere coincidence.

-Second, the halo evaporation rate $\idxy{Q}{evap}{halo}$ is not negligible compared to the drop evaporation rate $\idxy{Q}{evap}{drop}$, especially at large RH.
-Since the dynamic equilibrium between imbibition and halo evaporation imposes $\idx{Q}{cap} = \idxy{Q}{evap}{halo}$, $\idxy{Q}{evap}{halo}$ should also be a measure of the capillary imbibition flow.
-These observations suggest that capillary pumping should account for a significant part of the observed volumetric variations of the droplet, contrary to the hypothesis made above, and should have a visible effect on the extracted droplet evaporation rates.
-This statement seems surprising, given the near perfect agreement of estimated droplet evaporation rates with theory when excluding all other effects than direct evaporation (see \emph{Results}).
+Due to the dynamic equilibrium between capillary flow and evaporation, $\idxy{Q}{evap}{halo}$ should also be equal to the imbibition flow rate in the halo, $\idx{Q}{cap}$.
+This statement however raises two contradictions.
+First, if these rates were equal, Figure \ref{fig : Evap_All}b would suggest that $\idx{Q}{cap} = \idxy{Q}{evap}{halo}$ would not be negligible compared to the drop evaporation rate $\idxy{Q}{evap}{drop}$, especially at large RH.
+If this was the case, capillary pumping should account for a significant part of the observed volumetric variations of the droplet, contradicting the conclusion of the analysis of droplet evaporation dynamics made above.
+Second, the values of $\idxy{Q}{evap}{halo}$ do not match the expected order of magnitude for $\idx{Q}{cap}$.
+Indeed, using Equations \ref{eq : LW} and \ref{eq : Darcy}

-In order to resolve this apparent inconsistency, we also estimate an order of magnitude of $\idx{Q}{cap}$ using Equations \ref{eq : LW} and \ref{eq : Darcy}, i.e., LW and Darcy equations of viscous-capillary flow.
-Assuming that the pressure gradient driving the flow is $\nabla P \simeq \DeltaPc / \idx{L}{max}$, through a cross-section area $2 \pi \idx{R}{drop} H$, one expects an imbibition flow rate